eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 I love this story.
 Sandy just went and did something bizarre, and it was unique enough that it inspired everyone else.
 Game culture tends to talk derisively about "gimmicks", but I think a well-done gimmick is a fabulous thing.

-Alas, I'm not sure this helps me — "do something bizarre" is not very concrete advice.
+Alas, I'm not sure this helps me _concretely_ — "do something bizarre" is still very open-ended.

 ### It's art, dummy